codeforIATI/iati-data-dump/README.md

 #### How does this work?

-We perform a daily fetch of all IATI data, compress it, and uploads the archive.
+We perform a daily fetch of all IATI data, compress it, and upload the archive.
 There’s a metadata.json file inside the zip, that lets you know how fresh the data is.

 [This github gist](https://gist.github.com/codeforIATIbot/f117c9be138aa94c9762d57affc51a64) is updated with the list of erroring datasets.